For the most up to date unit of study information, please use the Find a Course search.

 HPOL5000 Introduction to Health Policy

-Credit points: 6 Teacher/Coordinator: A/Prof James Gillespie Session: Semester 1 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x 2-day workshops, online lectures and discussions Assessment: 1 x 1500wd written assignment (30%); 1 x 3000wd written assignment (50%); Online learning quiz (5%); online problem based learning exercise (15%) Mode of delivery: Distance education/intensive on campus
+Credit points: 6 Teacher/Coordinator: Dr Justin McNab Session: Semester 1 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x 2-day workshops, online lectures and discussions Assessment: 1 x 1500wd written assignment (30%); 1 x 3000wd written assignment (50%); Online learning quiz (5%); online problem based learning exercise (15%) Mode of delivery: Block mode

 To develop a critical and comparative understanding of the history, theory and practice of health policy.
 To give an overview of the political choices and frameworks - national and global - that shape policymaking.